We offer after school programs for schools in the Poudre School District.

 - Incorporates State Educational Standards and school’s academic goals

 The three principles of conservation (reduce, reuse, recycle) will guide this program.
-We will reduce our impact by learning about natural alternative energy such as the solar energy harnessed in a solar oven.
+We will learn how to reduce our use of energy and water.
 We will have fun reusing materials in projects such as garbage art.
 We will recycle everything we can from bottles to banana peels while exploring the excitement of compost and worm bins!

 Wild about Wildlife